-ONS Geography's NHS Postcode Directory (NHSPD) is produced for the NHS and is a specially tailored extract of the ONS Postcode Directory (ONSPD).
+Our NHS Postcode Directory (NHSPD) is produced for the NHS and is a specially tailored dataset based on the ONS Postcode Directory (ONSPD).

 NHS Regional Office

-The Nomenclature of Units for Territorial Statistics (NUTS) is a hierarchical classification of spatial units that provides a breakdown of the European Union's territory for the purposes of producing comparable regional statistics.
-There were originally 5 different NUTS levels but as from 11 July 2003, NUTS levels 4 and 5 became Local Administrative Units (LAUs).
-The remaining NUTS levels 1-3 will be fixed for a few years but the LAUs will not.
-NUTS and LAUs are generally based on different levels of administrative geography, meaning that in the UK the levels vary from Government Office Regions (with Scotland, Wales and Northern Ireland counting as equivalents) down to electoral wards/divisions.
+The Nomenclature of Territorial Units for Statistics (NUTS) is a hierarchical system for the classification of spatial units.
+It provides a breakdown of the European Union's territory for the purposes of producing comparable regional statistics.
+There were originally five different NUTS levels.
+However, from 11 July 2003, NUTS levels 4 and 5 became local administrative units (LAU).
+The remaining NUTS levels (1–3) will be fixed for a few years, but the LAUs will not.
+NUTS and LAUs are generally based on different levels of administrative geography, meaning that in the UK the levels vary from government office regions (with Scotland, Wales and Northern Ireland counting as equivalents) down to electoral wards/divisions.